Obama urges strong Senate vote on immigration bill

-WASHINGTON (Reuters) - President Barack Obama said on Monday he hoped the Senate will pass a landmark immigration reform bill with “the strongest possible vote” and urged Congress to advance legislation before a planned summer break.
+WASHINGTON, June 24 (Reuters) - President Barack Obama said on Monday he hoped the U.S. Senate will pass a landmark immigration reform bill with “the strongest possible vote” and urged Congress to advance legislation before a planned summer break.

 Obama and his top aides met with eight chief executives and business owners ahead of a key procedural vote set for later on Monday in the Democratic-led Senate.